SARATH THARAYILST

 The Goebbels Playbook

 Joseph Goebbels, Reich Minister of Public Enlightenment and Propaganda under Adolf Hitler, was arguably the first person to treat mass psychological manipulation as a science rather than an art.
-He ran a ministry dedicated entirely to conquering the minds of an entire nation, and his operational principles were so effective that they serve as the template for modern political communication.
+He ran an entire ministry dedicated to conquering the minds of a nation, and his operational principles were so effective that they remain the template for modern political communication.

-The core doctrine, as Goebbels himself articulated it: "The essence of propaganda consists in winning people over to an idea so sincerely, so vitally, that in the end they succumb to it utterly and can never again escape from it."
+His core doctrine, in his own words: "The essence of propaganda consists in winning people over to an idea so sincerely, so vitally, that in the end they succumb to it utterly and can never again escape from it."

 Cinema as a Weapon

 The Allied powers understood this playbook equally well.
-The United States established the Office of War Information during World War II, which partnered directly with Hollywood studios to produce patriotic films and the Why We Fight documentary series directed by Frank Capra.
-These films portrayed enemy nations as inhuman while simultaneously mobilizing domestic production and morale.
+The United States established the Office of War Information during World War II, partnering directly with Hollywood to produce patriotic films and the Why We Fight documentary series directed by Frank Capra.
+These films portrayed enemy nations as inhuman while mobilizing domestic morale and industrial production simultaneously.

-The 1942 British film Mrs. Miniver, which depicted ordinary civilians enduring the Blitz with quiet heroism, proved so effective at rallying civilian morale that President Franklin Roosevelt ordered its concluding speech physically printed and airdropped over occupied European territories as a propaganda leaflet.
+The 1942 British film Mrs. Miniver depicted ordinary civilians enduring the Blitz with quiet heroism.
+It proved so effective at rallying morale that President Roosevelt ordered its concluding speech printed and physically airdropped over occupied European territories as a propaganda leaflet.
 The film was not entertainment with a political subtext.
-It was the political instrument, with entertainment as the delivery mechanism.
+It was the political instrument.
+Entertainment was simply the delivery mechanism.

 The Ellul Taxonomy: Two Modes of Control

 French philosopher Jacques Ellul gave us the most precise theoretical framework for how propaganda actually operates.
-In his landmark work Propaganda: The Formation of Men's Attitudes, analyzed in depth by Filter Labs and New Humanity Institute, Ellul divided state influence into two distinct but interdependent modes.
+In his landmark work Propaganda: The Formation of Men's Attitudes, Ellul divided state influence into two distinct but interdependent modes.

 Integration propaganda is the more dangerous of the two.
-Agitation propaganda is the spark; integration propaganda is the slow suffocation that makes you welcome it.
+Agitation propaganda is the spark.
+Integration propaganda is the slow suffocation that makes you welcome the spark.

 THE EVOLUTION OF PROPAGANDA